subsquid/docs/docs/squid-cli/secrets.md

 ## `sqd secrets:set NAME VALUE`

-Create or update a secret.
-The secret will be exposed as an environment variable with the given name to all the squids.
-Note the changes take affect only after a squid is restarted or updated.
+Add or update a secret in the Cloud.
+If value is not specified, it is read from standard input.
+The secret will be exposed as an environment variable with the given name to all the squids in the organization.
+NOTE: The changes take affect only after a squid is restarted or updated.

 ```
 USAGE